 Any particular crazy moments you would like to share?

-Very pleased Guerssen are releasing the two albums, the original release on CD by Kissing Spell is now getting silly money on the collector market so it is great it will be out properly.
+Very pleased Guerssen is releasing the two albums.
+The original release on CD by Kissing Spell is now getting silly money on the collector market so it is great it will be out properly.
 I think Guerssen will do them on vinyl as well – fantastic.
 We nearly did get a record deal back in the day but I hit the A&R man because he insulted my girlfriend, so that was the end of that, but we weren’t that bothered anyway.

-About 80 albums were pressed I think.
+About 80 were pressed I think.
 I don’t understand the album artwork at all!

 I am now living in Bulgaria and am starting a new band over here.
 An English bass player and drummer live nearby, bizarrely both called Martin!
 They both have a similar musical history to me and are both old bastards like me.
 I am writing music for this project now; we hope to continue musically where Wicked Lady left off all those years ago, but without certain substances!
 We don’t have a name yet but will be looking at beer mats for inspiration!

 Thank you.
 Last word is yours.